Inelastic scattering of electrons in water from first principles: cross sections and inelastic mean free path for use in Monte Carlo track-structure simulations of biological damage: Results and discussion

 Understanding the energy (and angle) distribution of secondary electrons is fundamental for characterizing the physical step of radiation bio-damage.
 Indeed, such energy will determine not only the specific processes by which such electrons will interact with the biological molecules in the water solvent, but also how close bond-breaking events, possibly occurring at nucleobase pairs or at the sugar-phosphate chain, occur (clustering).
 Depending on the clustering of these events, the damage may be irreparable.
 Here, we present the calculated single-differential as well as total inelastic scattering cross sections and compare our results with the calculations from the dielectric formalism.
 The IMFP and the stopping power are also compared to the results from the default, Ioannina and CP100 models as implemented in Geant4-DNA.

 Figure~\ref{fig:sdcs} shows the SDCS calculated using Eq.~\eqref{sdcs} for the electron kinetic energy $T=$ 100 eV in comparison with different approximations of the Emfietzoglou model~\cite{10.1667/RR13362.1}.
-The label "e-e" in Emfietzoglou et al.~\cite{10.1667/RR13362.1} results, stands for the electron-electron dielectric function representing a screened interaction between the incident and struck electron when they have opposite spins whereby they can exchange with the screening electrons but not with each other.
+The label "e-e" in Emfietzoglou et al.~\cite{10.1667/RR13362.1} results, stands for the semi-empirical electron-electron dielectric function representing an exchange-correlation corrected screened interaction between the incident and struck electrons.
 The label "RPA" stands for the random-phase approximation within the Lindhard formalism for dielectric function obtained under the plasmon-pole approximation for a homogeneous electron gas.
 Further details can be found in Emfietzoglou et al.~\cite{10.1667/RR13362.1}.
 The maximum of SDCS obtained in this work is shifted to lower values of the energy loss as compared to the semi-empirical results.
 Overall, the agreement is qualitative.
 The SDCS for the electron kinetic energies of 500 eV, 1 keV, and 5 keV are given in Appendix A (figure \ref{fig:sdcs-difT}).

-The total inelastic cross section is obtained using equation~\eqref{tot_cs} with the integration limits calculated with $E_\mathrm{gap}=7$ eV and $E_\mathrm{F}=4$ eV \cite{10.1667/RR13362.1, garcia2017_49}.
-The result is shown in figure~\ref{fig:tot-cs} and compared to the ones obtained by Emfietzoglou et al.~\cite{10.1667/RR13362.1} and de Vera et al.~\cite{deVera19}, as well as with experimental data for amorphous ice.
+The total inelastic cross section is shown in figure~\ref{fig:tot-cs} and compared to the results of Emfietzoglou et al.~\cite{10.1667/RR13362.1}, de Vera et al.~\cite{deVera19}, and Taioli et al.~\cite{Taioli2021}, as well as with experimental data for amorphous ice.
+Here, the total cross section is expressed in the units of inverse length, i.e., the conventional units of length squared multiplied by the number density of the target atoms~\cite{10.1667/RR13362.1}.
 Our result agrees with the RPA model of Emfietzoglou et al. being slightly higher at intermediate electron energies.
-Both calculations, LR-TDDFT and the Emfietzoglou model, converge to the experimental curve only at energies below 20 eV.
+Both RPA calculations, our LR-TDDFT and the Emfietzoglou model, converge to the experimental curve only at energies below 20 eV.
+Recent LR-TDDFT results from Taioli et al.~\cite{Taioli2021} are slightly higher than ours, but become similar at energies above 80 eV.